Dwayne De Rosario: International career

 De Rosario represented the Canadian U-20 team at the 1997 FIFA World Youth Championship, and the Canadian U-23 team at the 1999 Pan American Games in Winnipeg.
-He received his first senior cap for Canada on May 18, 1998, against FYR Macedonia at the age of 20.
+He received his first senior cap for Canada on May 18, 1998, against Macedonia at the age of 20.
 He won the 2000 CONCACAF Gold Cup with Canada and represented them as well at the 2001 FIFA Confederations Cup.

 In 2007, De Rosario won the male Canadian Player of the Year award making it three consecutive years receiving the honour.
 In 2007, he scored five goals in eight games, the most in a year for the CMNT since John Catliff in 1993.

 De Rosario was picked for his first CONCACAF Gold Cup in four years, after being selected by coach Stephen Hart in late May 2011 for the 23-man tournament roster.
 After a disappointing, 2–0 defeat to United States in the opening game of the group, Canada failed to exit the group with a 1–1–1 record; they only managed to score two goals both from De Rosario at the penalty spot.
 De Rosario continued his goal scoring for with two goals in the opening stage of 2014 FIFA World Cup qualification, one came against Saint Lucia in early September and the other against Saint Kitts and Nevis in mid November.
 His goal against Saint Kitts, was his 19th international goal which tied him as Canadian all-time top goal scorer with Dale Mitchell.
 On December 14, De Rosario was awarded 2011 Canadian Player of the Year receiving 47.7% of the vote, Simeon Jackson in second and Josh Simpson finishing in third.
 This was the fourth time De Rosario was honoured with the award.
 On September 7, 2012, De Rosario scored his 20th goal for Canada in a 2014 FIFA World Cup qualification match against Panama, making him the all-time leading goal scorer for Canada.

 In De Rosario's final appearance for Canada, he scored a goal in a 1–1 draw with Iceland on January 19, 2015.

 De Rosario was the country's all-time leading male goalscorer, with 22 international goals in 81 matches, until Cyle Larin surpassed his record in 2022.